jeremychauvet/jenkins-showroom/README.md

 2. Add plugins you choose to install.
 3. Launch container and map volume and ports.

-> On first launch, you'll be ask to unlock Jenkins and eventually create the first admin user.

 ## How to

+### Login

+- User : admin
+- password : 1234

 ### How to add plugins

 In Dockerfile, we use Cloudbee recommanded way to install plugin : `install-plugins.sh`

 You can add plugin id you want after the plugins already given.
 Then, launch command `make build` to build image and get and output like this :

 ```bash
 jchauvet@macbookpro jenkins-showroom % make build